epiq21/epiq21.github.io/index.md

 The workshop will be entirely virtual via Zoom (links to be posted later).

+Note that to attend the workshop, **you must register for the CoNEXT conference**.
+This can be done on [this dedicated registration page](https://conferences2.sigcomm.org/co-next/2021/#!/registration).

-Additional chat will take place on the [QUIC slack group](https://quicdev.slack.com/).
+Additional chat will take place on the [SIGCOMM slack group](https://sigcomm.slack.com), via the dedicated "conext21-workshop-epiq" channel.
+If you are not yet registered there, you can do so [via this link](https://sigcomm.slack.com/join/shared_invite/zt-uhdre6eo-dcEZe7iZWLPMlMdaEMAl5g#/shared-invite/email).

 The workshop will be recorded and videos posted to YouTube afterwards.

 ## Call For Submissions